liamlenholm/ForarprovBooking/README.md

 userDates value="" - Your desired date to check if time is available.
 You can use multiple dates by separating them with ",".

 refreshTime value="" - How often the bot should check if a new time gets available.
 Time is in seconds so 120 = every 2 minutes.
-Minimum is 120

 		<add key="userSSN" value ="YYYYMMDDXXXX" />
 		<add key="userLicense" value ="B" />